 You’ll be able to find coupons for diapers such as Pampers, Huggies, and Luv’s.

-What better way is there to pay less than to use coupons!
-Find coupons in the Sunday newspaper and online.
+What better way is there to pay less than to use coupons.
+Find coupons in the Sunday newspaper, online, or through the Coupons app.

 5. Amazon Prime